marwanabdalla1/Acl_PP/frontend/guidemaro.md

 We will make a usestate with the role saved in local storage or something

 and conditionally render components based that state

+we can use the old way

+if to dispatch something we will have to first read it's value and then dispatch it

+like in cart
+const count = useSelector(state=>state.count)
+dispatch(count+1
+)

+try to change the count later